-Excluding the shares otherwise subject to the beneficial ownership restrictions noted above, Goldberg beneficially owns 182,461 shares or 7.31% of our common stock.
+Excluding the shares otherwise subject to the beneficial ownership restrictions noted above, Goldberg beneficially owns 182,461 shares or 7.23% of our common stock.

-- (10) Based upon information contained in Form 4 filed on January 9, 2012, as updated to give effect to transactions through April 14, 2016 as recorded on our books.
+- (10) Based upon information contained in Form 4 filed on January 9, 2012, as updated to give effect to transactions through May 6, 2016 as recorded on our books.
 The reported number of shares beneficially owned by Cato Holding Company, dba Cato BioVentures, includes 328,571 restricted shares of our Series B Preferred stock currently exchangeable for 328,571 registered shares of our common stock.
-Pursuant to the terms of the Certificate of Designation of the Relative Rights and Preferences of the Series B 10% Convertible Preferred Stock, however, there is a limitation on conversion of the Series B Preferred such that the number of shares of common stock that Cato may beneficially acquire upon such conversion is limited to the extent necessary to ensure that, following such conversion, the total number of shares of common stock then beneficially owned by Cato does not exceed 9.99% of the total number of then issued and outstanding shares of or common stock without providing us with 61 days' prior notice thereof.
-Excluding the shares subject to the beneficial ownership restrictions noted above, Cato beneficially owns 220,437 shares or 8.86% of our common stock.
+Pursuant to the terms of the Certificate of Designation of the Relative Rights and Preferences of the Series B 10% Convertible Preferred Stock, however, there is a limitation on conversion of the Series B Preferred such that the number of shares of common stock that Cato may beneficially acquire upon such conversion is limited to the extent necessary to ensure that, following such conversion, the total number of shares of common stock then beneficially owned by Cato does not exceed 9.99% of the total number of then issued and outstanding shares of our common stock without providing us with 61 days' prior notice thereof.
+Excluding the shares subject to the beneficial ownership restrictions noted above, Cato beneficially owns 220,437 shares or 8.73% of our common stock.
 Lynda Sutton has voting and investment authority over the shares held by Cato Holding Company.
 The primary business address of Cato BioVentures is 4364 South Alston Avenue, Durham, North Carolina 27713. - (11) Includes currently exercisable warrants to purchase 110,448 restricted shares of common stock and 257,143 restricted shares of our Series B Preferred stock currently exchangeable for 257,143 registered shares of our common stock.
 Pursuant to the terms of the Certificate of Designation of Rights and Preferences of the Series B Preferred, however, there is a limitation on conversion of the Series B Preferred such that the number of shares of common stock that Morrison & Foerster may beneficially acquire upon such conversion is limited to the extent necessary to ensure that, following such conversion, the total number of shares of common stock then beneficially owned by Morrison & Foerster does not exceed 9.99% of the total number of issued and outstanding shares of our common stock without providing us with 61 days' prior notice thereof.
 Effective on June 12, 2015, Morrison & Foerster provided us with such 61-day advance notice, which notice period has now elapsed.
 The primary business address of Morrison & Foerster is 555 Market Street, San Francisco, California 94105.
-Mark Blumenthal has voting and investment control over the shares held by Morrison & Foerster.
+Mark Blumenthal has voting and investment control over the shares held by Morrison & Foerster. - (12) Includes 114,286 restricted shares of our Series B Preferred currently exchangeable for 114,286 registered shares of our common stock.
+The primary business address of Calm Seas Capital, LLC is 4650 Wedekind Road, Suite 2, Sparks, Nevada 89431.
+Michael McCarthy has voting and investment authority over the shares held by Calm Seas Capital, LLC.